paulkernfeld/rustdoc-katex-demo/README.md

 This project currently depends on KaTeX's official CDN, jsDelivr.
 In the future, I would like to create a way to bundle the JS and CSS resources into the project.

-I am greatly indebted to [rust-num PR #226](https://github.com/rust-num/num/pull/226) on GitHub for providing a template for this technique.
+I am greatly indebted to [rust-num PR #226](https://github.com/rust-num/num/pull/226) by hauleth for providing a template for this technique.

 License: MIT/Apache-2.0